Re-Evaluating for Life With Lupus

 On the other hand, my fevers and flu-like symptoms would mean there would be way too many days when I would miss work, making me unreliable, no matter how good I was at my job.
 These revelations made me have to rethink my entire life course, something that happens often to people with lupus.

 Although this means I do have to pay out of pocket, it also means I can work at my own pace.
-And instead of a gruelling teaching schedule, I teach courses on the Holocaust online through American universities.
+And instead of a grueling teaching schedule, I teach courses on the Holocaust online through American universities.
 This allows me to gain experience while grading papers and student responses in my own time (within reason, of course).

 Additionally, I work on a blog that gives me a good chunk of passive income, and I thoroughly enjoy doing it.
 In the future, I’d like to continue teaching online and/or teaching a few classes in person each week, in addition to working as a freelance educator with theatre companies, schools and museums.